-During the years 2018-2019, the Wiesenthal Center continued its efforts to locate individuals who had served in the Einsatzgruppen, had never been prosecuted, and were still alive and living in Germany.
-Those efforts had originally been initiated with the submission in September 2014 by our Israel Office of a list of 80 persons (76 men and 4 women) born in 1920 or later, who had served in the Einsatzgruppen in the areas of the Soviet Union.
-Three individuals on this list ultimately were located alive by the German authorities who investigated their cases, but without any concrete results.
+Starting in 2014, the Wiesenthal Center tried to assist the efforts of German prosecutors by searching for individuals still alive who had served in Einsatzgruppen A, B, C and D, which had conducted mass murder operations in the areas of the Soviet Union following the Nazi invasion on June 22, 1941.
+Those efforts were initiated with the submission in September 2014 by our Israel Office of a list of 80 persons (76 men and 4 women) born in 1920 or later, who had served in the Einsatzgruppen in the areas of the Soviet Union.
+Three individuals on this list were ultimately located alive by the German authorities who investigated their cases, but without any concrete results.

-During the period under review, the Wiesenthal Center renewed its efforts to find members of the killing squads which operated on the Eastern front.
-Thus on August 5, 2018 our initial list of 26 male suspects was submitted to the Zentrale Stelle.
-This was followed by a list of 143 members of Einsatzgruppe units A, B, C, and D (137 men and 6 women), all of whom were born in 1920 or later.
-With the help of Bild chief investigative reporter Hans-Wilhelm Saure, we were able to inform the Zentrale Stelle that Heinz Udert of Einsatzgruppe B was alive and living in Doettesfeld, Rhineland-Palatinate.
+The Wiesenthal Center subsequently sent two additional lists to the German authorities.
+One named 26 male suspects and a second list was of 143 members of Einsatzgruppe units A, B, C, and D (137 men and 6 women), all of whom were born in 1920 or later.
+With the help of Bild chief investigative reporter Hans-Wilhelm Saure, we were able to inform the Zentrale Stelle that Heinz Udert of Einstazgruppe B was alive and living in Doettesfeld, Rhineland-Palatinate.
 Unfortunately, he died on January 1, 2020 before he could be charged for his service in a unit which murdered tens of thousands of innocent victims.